 “Are you married?” she said.

-“Yes, to Susan” I replied.
+“Yes, to Susan,” I replied.

 “Oh yes, Susan!”

-The curious thing is, her common sense and humor and social intelligence seem intact, in spite of the scrambling of her memory, and I began to see that she was navigating with another sense that was deeper than thinking in the conventional way.
-Opening to more intuitive ways of knowing has been of great interest to me, and now I was experiencing having to rely on them with her.
+Mom really doesn’t understand too much any more.
+The curious thing is, her common sense and humor and social intelligence are intact in spite of the scrambling of her memory.
+I have begun to see that she navigates with another sense deeper than thinking in the conventional way.
+Opening to more intuitive ways of knowing has been of great interest to me, and now I am experiencing having to rely on them with her.

 At dinner we spent about an hour chatting away.
 Mom is the only one in the place talking, and she says pretty much anything that is on her mind.
 She’s always been social and was a wonderful minister’s wife when she was married to Dad.
 She will chat up anyone, even now, and with her sense of propriety gone, her conversation is like a balloon shooting around the room after one lets go holding the neck.